Skip to main content

 See also Hate Crime

-• Yoga
+Yoga

 can be an accessible therapeutic approach for trauma and PTSD symptoms:

-Because yoga is body-oriented, people who have participated in yoga have described improvement in their body awareness.
+please note that not all yoga is trauma sensitive or trauma-informedBecause yoga is body-oriented, people who have participated in yoga have described improvement in their body awareness.
 Using physical stretching poses, yoga allows a person to slowly and deliberately engage with their body in a safe and controlled way.
 Yoga is structured but also emphasizes choice.

 The practice holds space for deep breathing, and connection to the natural rhythms of the body.
 Yoga uses breathwork and meditation to expand mindfulness, which helps to address many symptoms associated with PTSD such as dissociation and anxiety.
 Many community centers and local park districts offer access to yoga classes for all levels of students.
 In addition, there are a variety of yoga tutorials streaming online for free.

-• Zero Tolerance
+Zero Tolerance

 when words, actions, or deeds that contribute to rape culture are not allowed and when any forms aggression towards women and marginalized communities are not acceptable

 Committing to a zero tolerance attitude, means creating safe environments for all people to exist, free from sexist jokes, harassment, and sexual violence.
 Employing a zero tolerance standard towards behavior that contributes to the rape culture, means speaking up and out against all forms of sexism, homophobia, transphobia, and gender-based violence.
-One may do this by calling in friends, family, and institutions to engage in meaningful dialogue surrounding the concepts of victim blaming and rape culture
+One may do this by calling in friends, family, and institutions to engage in meaningful dialogue surrounding the concepts of victim blaming and rape culture.

 See also No Means No.